BF 149: Identifying and Partnering with Mushrooms in Farms, Gardens and Forests

 Your Instructor

 Sneha Ganguly also known as Kali Mushrooms, is an interdisciplinary artist working through the intersection of fine art and mycology.
 Sneha studies wild fungi with a special interest in biomaterials and pigments, and creates handmade mushroom papers, inks, paints, dyes and extracts.
 Sneha is co-founder of POC Fungi Community, a grassroots organization that aims to increase BIPOC access and representation in mycology.
-Sneha designs and teaches the Community Mushroom Educators Training program for Cornell Small Farms.
-She is also the founder of the first ever public Fungus Festival in NYC, which she directs on behalf of the New York Mycological Society.
+Sneha is a co-facilitator for the Community Mushroom Educators Training program at Cornell Small Farms.
+She also founded NYC's inaugural Fungus Festival as part of the New York Mycological Society.

 Connie Walker (she/her/they) is a Community Mushroom Educator (CME) who loves to identify interconnections in nature and all life.
 Connie has a background as a classroom teacher and mental health counselor by training but, prefers the outdoor classroom to the indoor.
 She especially likes helping mushrooms grow.
 Connie is the owner and operator of a wooded urban lot in Erie, Pennsylvania called, The MushRoom; a demonstration garden and outdoor classroom dedicated to the love of mushrooms.